sagaraBilly/ASRS_Prototype_Design/README.md

 ![Alt text](finish_product.jpg)

 All the design image is included in the repository except the CAD file.
-For more information regarding the mechanical components, test results, and detailed analysis, please refer to my published research paper.
+For more information regarding the mechanical components, test results, and detailed analysis, please refer to the published research paper on my Linkedin.
 IOP Conference Series: Materials Science and Engineering